Joberrr/puss-in-boots/_posts/2014-04-11-oculus-less-than-evil-vr.md

 ---
 {% include JB/setup %}

-## Oculus VR recently purchased by Facebook for $2 billion
+## Oculus VR was recently purchased by Facebook for $2 billion

 The other night, I was privileged to have had the opportunity to try out the new [Oculus Rift](http://www.oculusvr.com/) devkit.